-11.3 The preamble to the Act further defines education as teaching of the 'doctrines' of the Anglican Church in Aotearoa, New Zealand and Polynesia, and while the Trust Board takes a much broader definition than this preamble, Applicants must ensure that all applications clearly explain how the education programmes for which funding is being sought will meet the definition of education under Section 3(1)(c) of the Act.
+11.3.1 The preamble to the Act further defines education as teaching of the 'doctrines' of the Anglican Church in Aotearoa, New Zealand and Polynesia, and while the Trust Board takes a much broader definition than this preamble, Applicants must ensure that all applications clearly explain how the education programmes for which funding is being sought will meet the definition of education under Section 3(1)(c) of the Act.

-- 11.4.1 Persons applying for a Lay Scholarship must be Lay members of the Church, involved with a Diocese, Amorangi, Parish or Ministry Unit of the Anglican Church in Aotearoa, New Zealand and Polynesia. - 11.4.2 Applications submitted must be for a single applicant.
-Joint applications will not be accepted. - 11.4.3 While employees of the Anglican Church in Aotearoa, New Zealand and Polynesia, Diocese, Amorangi or Ministry Units are eligible to apply a scholarship, the education being undertaken must include education consistent with Section 3(1)(c) of the Act. - 11.4.4 That the education received may be deployed in the Applicant's employment, to the betterment if the Church, is not solely grounds for funding being approved.
+- 11.4.1 Persons applying for a Lay Scholarship must be recognised as Lay members of the Church, participating and involved with a Diocese, Amorangi, Parish or Ministry Unit of the Anglican Church in Aotearoa, New Zealand and Polynesia. - 11.4.2 As part of this review of applications, the Trust and Te Kotahitanga will seek feedback from Applicants Amorangi/Diocese as to their participation in the life of the Church. - 11.4.3 Applications submitted must be for a single applicant.
+Joint applications will not be accepted. - 11.4.4 While employees of the Anglican Church in Aotearoa, New Zealand and Polynesia, Diocese, Amorangi or Ministry Units are eligible to apply a scholarship, the education being undertaken must include education consistent with Section 3(1)(c) of the Act. - 11.4.5 That the education received may be deployed in the Applicant's employment, to the betterment if the Church, is not solely grounds for funding being approved.